 That suggests an aggressive compliance stance by the EPA towards methane and other volatile organic compounds (VOC) gas leaks.
 Remember the 0000a rules that were delayed or ignored under the old administration in the USA?
 Expect to see it back on the agenda and pushed aggressively.

 Corporate leaders and investment managers are paying more attention to environmental metrics.
-We expect that LDAR’s performance and diligence will significantly contribute to the energy industry meeting newly planned rigorous environmental reporting standards.
+As a result, we expect that LDAR’s performance and diligence will significantly contribute to the energy industry meeting newly planned rigorous environmental reporting standards.

 Expect more regulatory scrutiny

 As we worked on this piece, Apple Inc called for the U.S. Securities and Exchange Commission (SEC) to require companies to disclose far-reading emissions information, such as how customers use their products.